-A: You don't need to bring anything, but we recommend bringing your assignment sheet(s)/prompt, professor notes from previous drafts, notes, and any writing you already have.
+A: We recommend bringing your assignment sheet/prompt, professor notes from previous drafts, texts, notes, and any writing you already have.

 Q: Do I need to print my paper?

-A: You do not need to print your paper, but you may use the CWAC printer to do so.
-We are equipped to conduct sessions using the student's laptop, though many advisers prefer to work from hard copies.
+A: It's helpful to bring a printout, but you may use the CWAC printer.
+We can conduct sessions on laptops, too, though many advisers prefer to work from hard copies.

 Q: Can I work with a specific adviser?

 A: Of course!
-Call the Center during open hours and make an appointment with the adviser of your choice.
-For more information and adviser bios, go to the "Fall 2014 Advisers & Staff" tab.
-Also, keep in mind that advisers may have different hours each day.
+Call CWAC during open hours and make an appointment with the adviser of your choice.
+For more information and adviser bios, go to the "Fall 2014 Advisers & Staff" tab of this website.

 Q: How long are sessions?